|

 I started out with some mini jelly jars, because I thought the smaller size would lend itself better to an ornament.
 But then I realized I needed a clear sided jar.
 And I had these leftover candle jars that were perfect.
 The large size is a 16 oz. jar and the small is a 8 oz. jar.
 I found these on Amazon that looked like they’d work well, too.

-Step 2.
 Hammer a nail through the center of the lid and run a piece of jute or string through the top to make a hook.

 DIY Mason Jar Snow Globe Ornaments - using a large nail, hammer it into the center of the lid, then remove.

-Step 3.
 Choose your miniature pieces and hot glue them inside on the bottom of the mason jars.

 DIY Mason Jar Snow Globe Ornaments - choose your figurines

 I didn’t want my miniature pieces to move once I got the snow in place, to I glued them down.
 Since there will be a “blanket” of snow on the ground, you don’t want to sit everything flush to the jar.
-I glued a small piece of cork to the underneath side of the truck in order to make it stand up out of snow a little bit.
-I did the same for the deer who was laying down.

 DIY Mason Jar Snow Globe Ornaments - choose your figurines